 - A puffy face and throat, dehydration, or thinning hair

 - Calluses or cuts on your knuckles if you use your hand to make yourself vomit

 - In girls, monthly periods that are irregular or stop completely

 - Feeling cold all the time, or tired, weak, dizzy, or lightheaded

 - Being moody and depressed, believing self-worth is tied to weight, or talking about food and weight all the time

 Your healthcare provider will examine you and check your height and weight.
 Blood tests will show if you are getting enough iron, calcium, glucose, and other nutrients.
 Urine tests may be used to check for signs of dehydration.
 Your provider will ask you how you feel about your body, and how you control weight.
 The provider may ask you to fill out several forms about feelings and eating habits.
 You may have a hard time talking about your weight or about binging and purging.
 You may also have trouble asking for help.
 Your healthcare provider's questions are only meant to help you.
 The more honest you can be, the more easily your provider can help you be healthy.

 How is bulimia nervosa treated?

-- Nutrition therapy: You will meet with a dietitian to talk about nutrition and develop a healthy meal plan.
+- Nutrition therapy means you will meet with a dietitian.
+Others in your family may also meet with the dietitian.
+Together you will develop a healthy meal plan.
 It is important to eat 3 to 5 structured meals a day to reduce the urge to binge.
 You might need to learn how to prepare healthy food.
-You might also need to relearn what it feels like when you are hungry and full.
+You might also need to relearn what it feels like to be hungry and full.
 You may be asked to keep a food diary and bring it to future visits.